 Applying wheel wax is pretty similar to applying wax on automotive paint.
 It is always best to start with a cool and clean surface.
 Whether using regular wheel wax or sealant, it is imperative to remove excess dirt and grime from the surface of the wheels prior to applying wax.

-- Step 5: Repeat the procedure at least once a month to maintain the clean and glossy appearance of the wheels.
+To maintain the clean and glossy appearance of the wheels repeat the procedure at least once a month.
 You can also layer up the wax to create an even stronger level of protection.